What are giant cell arteritis (GCA) and polymyalgia rheumatic (PMR)?

-Giant cell arteritis (GCA) can occur in the arteries of the arms, upper body and neck.
-However, it usually affects the arteries that are above and in front of the ears on both sides of the head (the temples).
-This type of GCA is also sometimes called the temporal arteritis or cranial arteritis.
+This condition causes inflammation of the arteries in the arms, upper body, and neck.
+Arteries are blood vessels that carry blood from the heart to the rest of the body.
+Arteritis is a condition in which the arteries become inflamed (swollen).
+This reduces blood flow.
+Giant cell arteritis (GCA) causes certain arteries to become inflamed, red, hot, or painful.
+It usually affects the arteries above and in front of the ears on both sides of the head (the temples).
+This type of GCA is also sometimes called temporal arteritis or cranial arteritis.

 How are GCA and PMR related?